m-voit/concepts-of-programming-languages/study-project/paper.md

 text = 5; // Type of text is now number.
 ```

-In the context of functional programming, the dynamic and weakly typing of JavaScript allows writing reusable functions that can accept any input.

 <!-- TODO Describe why this helps with functional programming.
 Untyped lambda calculus. -->

+In the context of functional programming, the dynamic and weakly typing of JavaScript allows for writing reusable functions that can accept any input.

 ### Functions

-An important part of functional programming are of course functions and their support in the programming language.
+An important part of functional programming capabilities of a programming language are functions and how they are supported in a programming language.
 As we are taking a look at JavaScript, we will see how JavaScript supports several important functional programming concepts.

 #### First class functions